 Comfort items.
 I think it’s nice to have a few small stuffed animals and fuzzy blankets on hand.
 New ones with tags (I think it’s important for our kids to not always feel like they are getting “leftovers.”)
 Your kids might need them, or not.
 Either way, it’s nice to give them the option of snuggling with something that they can keep forever during this scary transition time.

 What to worry about later:

 Room décor.
 Unless you are only open to infant placements, I think it’s best to wait on this one.
 Get to know your kids a bit and then go shopping together (or look at things together on the computer and buy them online).
 If you can, buy things like comforters and fun pillowcases that your kids will be able to take with them if they leave your home.
+This is a good way to have rooms ready.
 If your kid is completely into Doc McStuffins (or whatever) and you’re not feeling the permanent wallpaper, you can find vinyl wall clings in almost any theme.
 Buy a bunch and let the kids put them everywhere.

 Clothes.
 I know some foster parents keep a variety of clothes on hand for any possible placement call.
 I can’t manage this.
 I live in a condo, so physical space is at a premium.
 Also, the idea of trying to plan for every possible outcome takes up too much emotional space for me.
 So I don’t keep clothes on hand.
 I keep my mom on speed dial as she has promised to run to the store at any hour of the day or night if I get an emergency placement call.
 Also, our foster parent association has a “closet” where foster parents can borrow clothes (all sizes and styles) as needed.
 You might check to see if your agency has something similar.
 And there’s always the possibility that your child will come with a fair amount of their own clothing.
 It doesn’t always happen, but this has happened a few times for me.